dylan-lang/opendylan/documentation/library-reference/source/system/operating-system.rst

      Terminates execution of the running application, returning the value of *status* to whatever launched the application, for example an MS-DOS window or Windows 95/NT shell.

+.. function:: load-library

+   Loads a shared library into the current process.

+   :signature: load-library *name* => *module*

+   :parameter name: An instance of :drm:`<string>`.
+   :value module: An instance of :class:`<machine-word>`.

+   :description:

+     Loads the library specified by *name* into the current process.
+The library must be a shared library.

+     If the library is a library written in Dylan, then when it loaded, constructor functions will run which set up the various methods and other Dylan objects within the shared library.
+Top level code within the library will be executed.

 .. function:: login-name